-Meet the Rover, a simple and silly robot that can be easily customized to perform different tasks.
+Meet the Rover, a simple and silly robot built with the Hummingbird Robotics Kit that can be easily customized to perform different tasks.

 Rovers work best using untethered or wireless control.
 Some programming languages are better for wireless control than others.
 We recommend programming your rover with BirdBlox, MakeCode, or Arduino (for Duo users only).
 Make sure you are familiar with the different coding options, so that you can choose a programming language that is right for you.